raphael-proust/OGL-SRD5/pages/16.magic/default.md

 While wearing this armor, you gain a +1 bonus to AC, you have advantage on saving throws against the Frightful Presence and breath weapons of dragons, and you have resistance to one damage type that is determined by the kind of dragon that provided the scales (see the table).

-Additionally, you can focus your senses as an action to magically discern the distance and direction to the closest dragon within 30 miles of you that is of the same type as the armor.
+Additionally, you can focus your senses as an action to magically discern the distance and direction to the closest dragon within 48.0km of you that is of the same type as the armor.
 This special action can’t be used again until the next dawn.

 | Dragon | Resistance |
 |--------|------------|